chvibegbule-tech/configure-ad/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This project demonstrates the deployment and configuration of a traditional on-premises Active Directory environment hosted entirely within Microsoft Azure Virtual Machines.

+The lab includes the creation of a Domain Controller, DNS configuration, organizational units (OUs), user account management, group policy implementation, and domain joining client machines to simulate a real-world enterprise environment.<br />

 <h2>Video Demonstration</h2>